isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 As we celebrate this significant milestone, we express gratitude to all who have been part of our journey.

-And as we count down to our 100th-year-old celebration, to draw upon key terms from our school’s rich history, we will *Play the Game* differently, enabling *Knowledge is Power* through applied learning opportunities for every StaR to *Seek, Strive and Serve*.
+And as we count down to our 100<sup>th</sup> year celebration, to draw upon key terms from our school’s rich history, we will *Play the Game* differently, enabling *Knowledge is Power* through applied learning opportunities for every StaR to *Seek, Strive and Serve*.
 As a school, we will give our best and more, and help every StaR be *the best that they can be*.

 *Mr Chen Fook Pang*
 <br>**Principal**